ytakano/memalloc/README.md

-# memalloc: Memory allocator using slab and buddy allocators
+# memac: Memory allocator using slab and buddy allocators

 ## Usage